jupyter-xeus/xeus-python/lite/docs/configuration.rst

 This feature requires you to have at least ``conda``, `mamba <https://github.com/mamba-org/mamba>`_ or ``micromamba`` installed.

-You also need to install ``emsdk``, this can be done by installing it from ``conda-forge``:
+You also need to install ``empack``, this can be done by installing it from ``conda-forge``:

 .. code::

-    conda install -c conda-forge emsdk
+    conda install -c conda-forge empack

     # OR

-    mamba install -c conda-forge emsdk
+    mamba install -c conda-forge empack

     # OR

-    micromamba install -c conda-forge emsdk
+    micromamba install -c conda-forge empack

 Usage
 ~~~~~